pranavanand17/Pawdigy/README.md

 He'll walk around ur screen and stare at u for now (Release v1.0.0)

-You can download the .exe from the releases subsection
+You can download the .exe from the releases section

 ### Honest corner
 This project is vibe coded (RIP coding)